 Banc of America Securities LLC and CIBC World Markets Corp. are co-lead arrangers of the credit facility.
 Bank of America, N.A. is the administrative agent and CIBC World Markets Corp. is the syndication agent of the credit facility.
 Bank of America, N.A., U.S. Bank National Association, an affiliate of Banc of America Securities LLC, CIBC Inc., Societe Generale, an affiliate of SG Cowen Securities Corporation and East West Bank, are lenders under the credit facility.
 The interest rate per annum is (a) LIBOR plus a margin ranging from 225 to 275 basis points or (b) the higher of (i) Bank of America prime or (ii) the federal funds rate plus 0.50%, plus a margin ranging from 125 to 175 basis points.
 If this offering raises net proceeds in excess of \$50 million, the interest rate margin will be reduced to (A) 200 to 250 basis points for LIBOR rate loans or (B) 100 to 150 basis points for base rate loans.
-The credit facility are due and payable in full by March 20, 2006.
+The credit facility includes a sublimit for the issuance of standby and commercial letters of credit to be issued by Bank of America, N.A.
+All amounts borrowed under the credit facility are due and payable in full by March 20, 2006.
 The credit facility is secured by certain real and personal property of the unregulated companies and, subject to certain limitations, all shares of certain subsidiaries.
 The credit facility requires us to perform within covenants and provides criteria for our acquisitions.
 We also are subject to customary terms and conditions and have incurred and will incur customary fees in connection with the credit facility.
 We intend to use the proceeds of this offering to repay amounts borrowed under the credit facility.